 Dry the grip tape completely before rubbing it with a grip gum or rubber cement eraser.
 The sure way to do this is to put layers of microfiber cloth on your grip tape and allow several hours for these to absorb the moisture.

-- Cut away frayed edges of the grip tape with a pair of scissors, if necessary.
+- Cutaway frayed edges of the grip tape with a pair of scissors, if necessary.

 - Wipe with a dry cloth one more time and it’s ready to use again.

 - Make sure to use a toothbrush with hard bristles.
-With this method, you cannot expect to achieve the result which a sanding belt cleaner and a soft wire brush can do for you.
+With this method, you cannot expect to achieve the result that a sanding belt cleaner and a soft wire brush can do for you.

 - Still, a toothbrush can help to remove some dirt from your grip tape.
 Just use circular strokes while brushing, applying more pressure where the dirt sticks stubbornly.